How do Safety Temperatures on the Nest Learning Thermostat work?

-Set Safety Temperatures on Nest to prevent the temperature from going above or below certain limits.
+Set Safety Temperatures on the Nest Learning Thermostat to prevent the temperature from going above or below certain limits.

-Set Safety Temperatures to prevent extreme high and low temperatures in your home.
-If the current target temperature goes beyond the Safety Temperatures you’ve set, Nest will automatically start heating or cooling.
+You can set Safety Temperatures to prevent extreme high and low temperatures in your home.
+If the current room temperature goes above or below the Safety Temperatures you’ve set, your Nest Thermostat will automatically start heating or cooling.

 You can set both a high and a low Safety Temperature.
-The low Safety Temperature is the temperature below which Nest will automatically start heating.
-The high Safety Temperature is the temperature above which Nest will automatically start cooling.
+If the room temperature drops below the low Safety Temperature the Nest Thermostat will automatically start heating.
+If it goes above the high Safety Temperature the Nest Thermostat will automatically start cooling.

 You can set or change Safety Temperatures in SETTINGS > EQUIPMENT.
-If you decide not to set your own Safety Temperatures, Nest’s default low Safety Temperature is 45ºF/7ºC to prevent the home from freezing.
-Nest doesn’t have a default high Safety Temperature.
-Note that Nest will never cool when the temperature is below 45ºF/7ºC or heat when the temperature is above 95ºF/35ºC.
+If you decide not to set your own Safety Temperatures, the Nest Thermostat's default low Safety Temperature is 45ºF/7ºC to prevent the home from freezing.
+The Nest Thermostat doesn’t have a default high Safety Temperature.
+Note that your Nest Thermostat will never cool when the temperature is below 45ºF/7ºC or heat when the temperature is above 95ºF/35ºC.
 These limits cannot be changed.

-Safety Temperatures are different from the Away temperatures you’ll choose during Nest’s setup.
-Away temperatures are the temperatures that Nest will maintain when it’s in Away mode.
+Safety Temperatures are different from the Away temperatures you’ll choose during thermostat setup.
+Away temperatures are the temperatures that the Nest Thermostat will maintain only when it’s in Away mode.
 Choose Away temperatures that save energy and are appropriate for your home.

-Safety Temperatures can help protect a second home.
-A Safety Temperature of 45ºF/7ºC (Nest’s default) will prevent the pipes from freezing while the home is unoccupied, even if the thermostat was left in cooling mode or doesn’t have a heating schedule.
-You won’t have to worry if you’ve set the thermostat correctly before you leave (though if you do, you can always check on your home’s temperature over Wi-Fi with your Nest Account).
+Safety Temperatures can also help protect a second home.
+A Safety Temperature of 45ºF/7ºC (Nest Thermostat's default) will prevent the pipes from freezing while the home is unoccupied, even if the thermostat was left in cooling mode or doesn’t have a heating schedule.
+You’ll never have to worry if you’ve set the thermostat correctly before you leave, but you can always check your home’s temperature with your Nest Account.

-Safety Temperatures won’t be enforced when the thermostat is in OFF mode (OFF mode must be set manually by the user).
+Note: Safety Temperatures will also be enforced when the thermostat is in OFF mode (OFF mode must be set manually by the user).